FREE GUIDE: The Ultimate Southern Thanksgiving!

 What Is A Crostata?

 Crostata is an Italian word that means “crust.”
-Crostatas are typically a free-form type of tart or pie, made with a simple, rustic pastry crust and a variety of fillings, such as fruit or jam.
+Crostatas are typically a free-form type of tart or pie, made with a simple, rustic pastry crust and various fillings, such as fruit or jam.

 What’s The Difference Between A Crostata, A Galette, And A Pie?